 If the trust agreement structures the installment payments to only consist of the interest on the DST note only, theoretically, you could fund your lifestyle or retirement without ever realizing capital gains on the original sale held in the trust.
 Of course distributions to the Seller are not limited to interest only and if fact the Seller’s preferred distribution schedule can be very flexible.

 So, this is the part that sounds much too good to be true.
 Still, DSTs have held up against intense federal scrutiny.
 The IRS investigated over a dozen of the first transactions made, and each audit returned a “no change” ruling.
-Thereafter, the IRS has conducted two separate formal reviews with Campbell Law and the Estate Planning Team and closed both reviews without a single change or adverse finding.
+Thereafter, the IRS has conducted two separate formal reviews with The Estate Planning Team and our Tax Attorney, and closed both reviews without a single change or adverse finding.

 In other words, perfectly legal.